mabruckner/one/README.md

 ## flow control

-One has a single test operator built into the interpreter: `unzerop`, with another, `zerop` provided by the one prelude.
+One has a single test operator built into the interpreter: `nonzerop`, with another, `zerop` provided by the one prelude.
 Flow control in one is governed by the idea of skipping, a rudimentary way of dealing with one's lack of nested structure.
 The one interpreter has a 'skip counter' that if nonzero decrements and passes over the current function call or literal without executing it.
 The